lat9/usps/readme.txt

       c.
 Click the "Update" button to save your changes.

 ===== CHANGE HISTORY =====
+2022-08-07 by lat9/proseLA 2022-08-07 Version K11e
-2022-07-30 by lat9/proseLA 2022-07-30 Version K11d
+    - Auto-update not recognized for K11c -> K11d version, due to version name misspelling 2022-07-30 by lat9/proseLA 2022-07-30 Version K11d
     - CommitmentName fields for some methods returning as an empty array and resulting in debug-logs being generated.
 2022-07-12 by lat9 2022-07-12 Version K11c